-Want to sell your property at a higher price?
-Home staging has got your back!
+Want to sell your flipped property at a higher price?
+Home staging is one way to do it!
 Research has shown that staging your home can increase its value by 10%.
-Home staging makes your house look more attractive, so the buyers pay a higher price.
-The good old staging trick might be the most lucrative thing you could do while selling your property.
+Staging your property makes your house look more attractive, so the buyers pay a higher price.
+Following a couple home staging tips might be the most lucrative thing you could do while selling your property.

-Here are 5 home staging tips to help your buyers see their dream home in your property.
+Here are five ways that home staging helps your buyers see their dream home in your property.

 1. First Impression is Everything